omeyenburg/tree-sitter-riscv/docs/AST.md

 # AST Reference

-Complete reference of node types produced by tree-sitter-mips.
+Complete reference of node types produced by tree-sitter-riscv.

 ## Table of Contents